 Kurand Sake Market

-Kurand Sake market — One of the best places to end the day is this “drink all your can” sake buffet bar.
+Kurand Sake market — One of the best places to end the day is this “drink all you can” sake buffet bar.
 For S$40, you’ll have unlimited access to more than 100 over different types of sake flavours.
 Whether you love interesting flavours like milk, mango or yogurt or the clean crisp taste of draft sake, they probably have it.
-There are 4 outlets (Shibuya, Shinjuku, Ikkebukuro and Ueno) but the one in Shinjuku has 3 levels — each one dedicated to a different type of liquor (Sake, Sochu and fruit wines).
+There are 4 outlets (Shibuya, Shinjuku, Ikebukuro and Ueno) but the one in Shinjuku has 3 levels — each one dedicated to a different type of liquor (Sake, Sochu and fruit wines).